The complex volume of SL(n,C)-representations of 3-manifolds: Other fields

 \section{Other fields}

-\lbl{otherfields} The Ptolemy varieties $P_n(K)$ and $P_n^\sigma(K)$ may be defined over an arbitrary field $F$, and as in Section~\ref{proofsection}, a Ptolemy cochain determines a boundary-unipotent representation in $\SL(n,F)$, respectively, $p\SL(n,F)$.
-If $E$ is an extension of $F^*$ by $\Z$, there are maps
+\lbl{otherfields} The Ptolemy varieties $P_n(K)$ and $P_n^\sigma(K)$ may be defined over an arbitrary field $F$, and as in Section~\ref{proofsection}, a Ptolemy assignment determines a boundary-unipotent representation in $\SL(n,F)$, respectively, $p\SL(n,F)$.
+If $E$ is a primitive extension of $F^*$ by $\Z$, there are maps

 defined as in~\eqref{defoflambda} using a set theoretic section of $E\to F^*$ instead of a logarithm.
-If $F$ is infinite, the chain complex of Ptolemy cochains computes relative homology (see Proposition~\ref{freeaction}) and we have maps
+If $F$ is infinite, the chain complex of Ptolemy assignments computes relative homology (see Proposition~\ref{freeaction}) and we have maps

 It thus follows that every boundary-unipotent representation has an extended Bloch group element $[\rho]$.
 If $F$ is a number field, the extended Bloch groups are independent of the extension $E$.